-Married, and the mother of three children, Attorney Merwine has practiced law for over 20 years, almost exclusively in the field of family law.
-The edge that she brings to her clients who are forced to divide family assets and businesses is that she is a CPA and numbers expert who is able to garner financial advantage for her clients in property settlements, spousal support, child support and pre-nuptial agreements.
-Not only is she top-rated by her peers on lawyers.com but by her clients as well.
+Married, and the mother of three children, Attorney Merwine has practiced law for over 30 years, almost exclusively in the field of family law.
+The edge that she brings to her clients who are forced to divide family assets and businesses is that she is a CPA and numbers expert who is able to garner financial advantage for her clients in property settlements, spousal support, child support and prenuptial agreements.
+Attorney Merwine is an adjunct professor at a local college.
+Not only is she top-rated by her peers on lawyers.com but by her clients as well, with a 10 out of 10 rating on Avvo, and a 4.3-star rating on google.
 This book was written as part of her constant quest to achieve the best possible results for her clients.